Control when customers can buy by running your shop on a schedule with business hours, category restrictions, and holiday closures.

 How do I show a countdown timer until my WooCommerce store opens?

-In WooCommerce → Store Timer → Display Settings, enable countdown timer, choose display locations, and write messages like “Purchasing opens in: [timer]”.
-The plugin replaces [timer] with live countdowns until next open times.
+In WooCommerce → Store Timer → Time, enable the countdown timer, and choose display locations.
+The plugin will display live countdowns until the next opening times.
+The countdown is shown only when the Time Condition is set to Time.

 How do I set different schedules for different product categories?